TimeExceed/fathom/README.md

 # draw.py
 A python library to draw figures.
-Now only PDF is supported.
+Its output can be PDF/PNG/SVG/...
+It supports all of those which pdftocairo supports.